About Vovk.ts

 ”RPC Module”

-will be rendered as an RPC module with the same list of methods and mapped argument signatures.
-While the controller method accepts a request object, the RPC method accepts input and additional parameters such as headers or custom options, implemented by a custom fetcher function.
+A controller module initialized in route.ts with initSegment is rendered as an RPC module with the same list of methods and mapped argument signatures.
+While the controller method accepts a request object, the RPC method is mapped to accept input and additional parameters such as headers or custom options, implemented by a custom fetcher function.

 import { UserRPC } from 'vovk-client';